 By no means am I going to imply that this is a good documentary – it’s not and for several reasons.
 But it’s the only one that exists.
 Long-time partner and manager Rod Swenson, who originally approached Wendy to be in the Plasmatics, is hardly mentioned and neither is guitarist Richie Stotts who is mysteriously cut out of every live shot.
 There is also no mention of Wendy’s early life, or her death (she tragically died by her own hand in 1998).
 Whoever is in charge of her estate, I urge you to please put out a proper documentary that celebrates Wendy O Williams and her accomplishments both on and off the stage.
 She deserves it.
 (Streamed on Nightflight Plus)

 Born and raised in New York, Fields went on to attend the University of Pennsylvania at age 15.
 At age 19 he attended Harvard Law School, but he quit after one year and made his way to Greenwich Village – and that’s where the real fun began.
 From hob-knobbing with the Warhol crowd at Max’s Kansas City to being somewhat responsible for the uproar over the fateful Beatles “more popular than Jesus” quote, he worked with the Doors, discovered the Stooges and managed the Ramones.
 Fields was pretty much in the room (or within close proximity of) everything that’s considered cool today.
-(Streamed on Netflix)
+(Streamed on Prime Video)